Magnon squeezing near a quantum critical point in a cavity-magnon-qubit system: INTRODUCTION

 Hybrid quantum systems based on magnonics have attracted considerable attention over the past decade due to their potential for enabling various applications in quantum information science, quantum sensing, quantum technology, and macroscopic quantum physics~\cite{lachance2019hybrid,yuan2022quantum,Rameshti-2022,zuo2024cavity}.
 Magnons are quantized excitations of a spin wave in magnetically ordered systems, such as yttrium iron garnet (YIG).
 The magnon mode in a YIG sample exhibits many excellent properties, including high spin density, low dissipation rate, and great tunability.
 These features render YIG-based magnonic systems particularly attractive for realizing coherent coupling with diverse quantum systems and preparing magnonic quantum states~\cite{lachance2019hybrid,zuo2024cavity}.
 Indeed, magnon modes have been demonstrated to coherently interact with microwave photons via the magnetic dipole coupling~\cite{Huebl2013prl,Tabuchi2014prl,Zhang2014prl}, optical photons via the magneto-optical effect~\cite{hisatomi2016bidirectional,osada2016cavity,zhang2016optomagnonic,Haigh2016prl}, and mechanical vibrations via the magnetostrictive interaction~\cite{zhang2016cavity,li2018magnon,Potts2021prx,shen2022prl,shen2025nc}.
 Furthermore, magnons can also couple to superconducting qubits through a common microwave cavity~\cite{tabuchi2015coherent,lachance2017resolving,lachance2020entanglement,wolski2020dissipation,xu2023quantum}.
 Recent experiments indicate that the hybrid cavity-magnon-qubit system can be an ideal platform to realize the generation and quantum control of magnonic quantum states.
 Important experimental breakthroughs include the realization of magnon-qubit strong coupling~\cite{tabuchi2015coherent}, single-shot detection of a single magnon~\cite{lachance2020entanglement}, and magnonic superposition states~\cite{xu2023quantum}.
 These achievements have stimulated a growing number of theoretical proposals for the generation and manipulation of magnonic nonclassical states, such as magnon blockade~\cite{liu2019prbblockade,xie2020prablockade,wu2021phase,wang2022dissipation,Jin2023prablockade}, entangled states~\cite{kong2021,qi2022generation,ren2022long,wang2022,lu2025}, squeezed states~\cite{2023guoprasqueezed,xia2025magnon}, and cat states~\cite{Kounalakis2022prl,he2023pramc,hou2024robust,he2024pracats,liu2025magnoncat}.

 In recent years, a number of proposals have been offered to prepare magnon squeezed states, e.g., by transferring squeezing from a microwave field~\cite{li2019squeezed} or a phonon mode~\cite{fan2024magnon} to the magnon mode, two-tone driving of the magnon mode~\cite{zhang2021squeezed,qian2024squeezing}, exploiting the anisotropy of the ferromagnet~\cite{Kamra2016prl_squeezed} and the mechanism of the ponderomotivelike squeezing~\cite{li2022nsr_squeezing}, and using an easy-axis ferromagnet~\cite{Lee2023squeezing}.
-In cavity-magnon-qubit systems, magnon squeezing can be achieved by two-tone driving of a superconducting qubit to induce the magnonic parametric amplification~\cite{2023guoprasqueezed}, and engineering a nonlinear magnon-qubit coupling~\cite{xia2025magnon}.
+In cavity-magnon-qubit systems, magnon squeezing can be achieved by two-tone driving of a superconducting qubit to induce the magnonic parametric amplification~\cite{2023guoprasqueezed}, and engineering a nonlinear magnon-qubit coupling~\cite{xia2025magnon}. {We note that the pulse protocol~\cite{sharma2022protocol} has a potential to prepare a magnon squeezed state, but due to the very short magnon lifetime and limited magnon-qubit coupling strength in the practical situation~\cite{lachance2020entanglement,xu2023quantum}, the protocol is limited to generate a superposition state of Fock states $|N \rangle$ up to $N=3$, which is incompetent to construct a squeezed vacuum state that corresponds to an infinite dimensional Hilbert space. }